 The best way to meet people in Cuba is to stay in their homes.
 Because of the relative newness of tourism and the prohibition of most foreign investment, there’s a shortage of hotels in Cuba.
 In the recent years, Cubans have been allowed to run a bed and breakfast out of a spare room or two.
 They’ve been permitted to remodel rooms for that purpose.
 And, when they can get their hands on scarce building materials, they do.
 Of course, especially in Havana, charming rooms in former wealthy mansions are available.
 If you’re lucky in August there will be a noisy ceiling fan to move the air around.
 Of course, the tropical heat doesn’t surrender willingly to a slow rotating fan.
 In that case even an ancient noisy air conditioner can be tolerated.
 You’ll be glad you brought ear plugs to deaden the death rattle of the old compressor and the traffic outside.

-Staying at private homes is also the best way to eat fresh food, because people who are allowed to house visitors are also allowed to buy fresh fruit and eggs for their guests that are unavailable to most Cubans.
+These family visits are also the best way to eat fresh food, because people who are allowed to house visitors are also allowed to buy fresh fruit and eggs that are unavailable to most Cubans for their guests.
 It takes a bit of joy out of a fresh mango to know that your host will be eating a white bread and margarine sandwich in the kitchen.
 Try to leave some fruit on your plate in the hopes that the cook will get your leftovers.

-Meeting the host, or maybe the person who comes in to cook your breakfast for an additional $5 for both of you, is also the best way to get a primer on Cuban politics.
+Meeting the host–or maybe the person who comes in to cook your breakfast for an additional $5 for both of you–is also the best way to get a primer on Cuban politics.
 I learned how the room rent system works and the assiduous record keeping necessary to account for the mangoes and eggs and rental income to the frequent government inspectors.
-I also learned that before discussing such things as government inspectors, a Cuban will make sure all windows and doors where anyone might overhear are closed tight.
+I also learned that before discussing such things as government inspectors, a Cuban citizen will make sure all windows and doors where anyone might overhear are closed tight.
 Even then, revelations come only in whispers.